 In standard American and British varieties of English, there are no segmental morphemes that include lexical tone.
-But there is a rich array of surface tones and tone combinations in non-declarative and pragmatically non-neutral sentences (Ladd 1980, 2008; Pierrehumbert 1980; Gussenhoven 1983, 2004; Pierrehumbert & Hirschberg 1990; Bartels 1999).
-This suggests that these phonologically nonpredictable tonal entities are segmentless tonal morphemes which carry distinct pragmatic meanings.
-No such tonal morphemes appear in the MSOs of all-new, pragmatically neutral, declarative sentences.
+But there is a rich array of surface tones and tone combinations ('tunes') in non-declarative and pragmatically non-neutral sentences (Ladd 1980, 2008, Pierrehumbert 1980, Gussenhoven 1983, 2004, Pierrehumbert & Hirschberg 1990, Bartels 1999, Truckenbrodt 2012).
+This suggests that these phonologically nonpredictable tonal entities are segment-less tonal morphemes which carry distinct pragmatic meanings.
+No such tonal morphemes appear in the MSOs of the all-new, pragmatically neutral, declarative sentences that we are considering here.

 A generalization that has emerged over time is that the tones in the PO representations of pragmatically neutral all-new declarative sentences in Standard American and British English are (i) H tone 'pitch accents', which are associated with the head/prominent syllable of a phrase level prosodic constituent, and (ii) L 'boundary tones', or 'edge tones', which appear on a syllable at the right edge of a prosodic phrase.
-These factual generalizations come from accumulated informal observations and from experimental investigations (e.g. Schmerling 1976; Gussenhoven 1983, 1992, 2004; Selkirk 1984, 1995, 2000; Ladd 1996, 2008; Truckenbrodt 1995, 2006, 2007; Katz & Selkirk 2011).
+These factual generalizations come from accumulated informal observations and from experimental investigations (e.g. Schmerling 1976, Gussenhoven 1983, 1992, 2004, Selkirk 1984, 1995, 2000, Ladd 1996, 2008, Truckenbrodt 1995, 2006, 2007, Katz & Selkirk 2011).
 The surface pattern of H and L tone distribution is illustrated in the PO representation of the all-new sentence Sarah mailed the caramels in 25(c), repeated here.

-(25) c. $(((Sár.ah)\omega')\phi(((máiled)\omega the)\omega((cár.a.mèls)\omega')\phi')\phi){H} L \sim H L L$
+(25) c. $$(((Sár.ah)\omega')\varphi(((máiled)\omega the)\omega ((cár.a.mèls)\omega')\varphi')\varphi)\iota$$

 The phonological φ phrases corresponding to the subject and object noun phrases Sarah and caramels necessarily contain two tones: a high tone H on the head/prominent syllable of the sole prosodic word ω in the φ , and a low tone L on the final syllable of the φ .
-The transitive verb mailed, which is not a φ , predictably carries no L phrase-edge tone in an all-new sentence like (25).
+The transitive verb mailed, which is not a φ , predictably carries no L phrase-edge tone in an allnew sentence like (25).
 It may carry an optional ~H tone, however, discussed below.